 by Leandro Narloch

-“All languages and cultures in the world are alive due to contact and dialogue,” says Caetano Galindo, a Philology professor at the Federal University of Paraná.
-Foreign words converted into Portuguese ones are like fossils: they tell the history of the peoples who lived along those who spoke the “Camoens’ language.”
+“All languages and cultures in the world are alive due to contact and dialogue,” says Caetano Galindo, a philology professor at the Federal University of Parana.
+Foreign words converted into Portuguese ones are like fossils: they tell the history of the peoples who lived along those who spoke “Camoens’ language.”
 Peoples who were artistically flourishing left behind terms on spectacles and culture.
-Like Italian, for example.
+Take the Italian, for example.
 Warrior peoples enriched our vocabulary on war.
 “Canivete” (penknife), “bando” (gang) and “guerra” (war) itself came from German barbarians (the Suebi and the Visigoths), who ruled the Iberian Peninsula between the 5th and 7th centuries.

 The Arabians, who expelled the Germans in 711 and remained in the peninsula for 300 years, also knew about war and gave us more warlike terms.
 But their greatest contribution to Portuguese was in terms related to technology – back then, their civilization was technically highly superior to the European one.
 The news they brought to Europe were registered in the language: “alicate” (pliers), “alicerce” (foundation), “azeite” (olive oil) – almost all words starting with an A, as they were spoken after the Arabian article “al“).
 Even the preposition “até” (until) came from the Arabian, a rare case of linguistic borrowing.

 The indigenous and African languages also left their mark in Brazil – the indigenous ones described the exhuberant nature, for which the Europeans literally did not have any words, and the African impreganated our culture, particularly in religion and culinary.
 Nowadays, many people think the English influence in the language is bad.
 Nationalisms aside, these people will have to work hard if they want to free Brazilian Portuguese from all foreign words.